tedneward/Azgaarnoth/Classes/Prestige/TattooAdept.md

 5th  | 3 | 5 | 5 | 3rd | [Craft Tattoo](#craft-tattoo)

 There is no level progression beyond the 5th level in tattoo adept, though certainly the character can continue to gain experience and apply it to other classes.

-## Class Features
-As a tattoo adept, you gain the following class features.

 ### Hit Points
 **Hit Dice:** 1d6 per tattoo adept level